Srinivas146641/Pizza-Bill-GENER-TOR/README.md

 # Pizza-Bill-GENER-TOR

-I have used HTML & CSS for developing the project
+I have used HTML & CSS for developing this project.